-Getting Into Sport: First skated at 13 months with his parents after he had just learned to walk… Has wanted to be an Olympic champion as far back as he can remember… Outside Interests: A certified instructor of Krav Maga, a self-defence system used by the Israeli Defence Forces that was developed for combat not competition… Had done karate as a kid, then in his late teens started doing kung fu… Got into Krav Maga after moving to Waterloo because there was a school near his apartment… Enjoys other sports including hockey and baseball… Odds and Ends: Coaches Kristy Sargeant-Wirtz and Kris Wirtz were two-time Canadian champions who competed at two Olympic Games together (Lillehammer 1994 and Nagano 1998)… Really good friends with fellow pairs skater Eric Radford, who he has been competing against 2002… Likes to listen to movie soundtracks like Rocky to get pumped up for competition… Performs with The Icemen, an all-male synchronized skating team that raises money for breast cancer research at the Princess Margaret Hospital… Favourite Olympic memory is watching the Canadian women’s hockey team win gold in-person at Sochi 2014…
+Getting into the Sport: First skated at 13 months with his parents after he had just learned to walk… Has wanted to be an Olympic champion as far back as he can remember… His first pair partner was his younger sister Kyra, with whom he competed for six seasons… Outside Interests: A certified instructor of Krav Maga, a self-defence system used by the Israeli Defence Forces that was developed for combat not competition… Had done karate as a kid, then in his late teens started doing kung fu… Enjoys other sports including hockey, baseball, snowboarding, tennis… Plays guitar to unwind… Donates his used skates to a friend’s charity – Skate To Great – which provides skates to children who couldn’t otherwise afford them… Coaches and consults at the West Toronto Skating Club where he first started skating… Odds and Ends: Really good friends with fellow pairs skater Eric Radford, who he has been competing against 2002… Favourite motto: Your attitude almost always determines your altitude… Likes to listen to movie soundtracks like Rocky to get pumped up for competition… Favourite Olympic memory is watching the Canadian women’s hockey team win gold in-person at Sochi 2014…

 Olympic Winter Games: 2014 – SILVER (team), 5th (w/ Moore-Towers)

 ISU World Championships: 2017 – 6th (w/ Ilyushechkina); 2016 – 7th (w/ Ilyushechkina); 2015 – 13th (w/ Ilyushechkina); 2014 – 4th (w/ Moore-Towers); 2013 – 4th (w/ Moore-Towers); 2011 – 8th (w/ Moore-Towers)